vinci1it2000/schedula/README.rst

 ===================
 Let's assume that we have to extract some filesystem attributes and we do not know which inputs the user will provide.
-The code below shows how to create a :func:`~schedula.Dispatcher` adding the functions that define your system.
+The code below shows how to create a :class:`~schedula.dispatcher.Dispatcher` adding the functions that define your system.
 Note that with this simple system the maximum number of inputs combinations is 31 (:math:`(2^n - 1)`, where *n* is the number of data).